Welcome to the Center for Clinical and Depth Psychology

 Welcome, and thank you for visiting my website.
 Whether you are struggling with a personal issue or problem, interested in relationship therapy, or ready to explore the possibility of deep psychological transformation, I am committed to providing a safe, open, and caring environment for you or your loved one to do psychological work.

-If you are in need of a therapist or licensed psychologist in California or Illinois, call or text me today at (657) 217-1141 or email me at [email protected] You may also leave a message on this website here.
-Note: offering video-chat and phone sessions only.
+I am currently seeing patients via telehealth only.
+If you would like to schedule a session or have any questions, call or text me today at (657) 217-1141 or email me at jmsandovalphd@gmail.com.
+You may also leave a message on this website here.

 *** If you are having a psychiatric emergency, please call 911 or go to the nearest emergency room.
 Do not attempt to access emergency care through this website. ***